TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 20/Ezekiel 20.3.md

 ---

-Son of man, speak unto the elders of Israel, and say unto them, Thus saith the Lord Jehovah: Is it to inquire of me that ye are come?
-As I live, saith the Lord Jehovah, I will not be inquired of by you.
+Son of man, speak to the elders of Israel, and tell them, Thus says the Lord Yahweh: Is it to inquire of me that you have come?
+As I live, says the Lord Yahweh, I will not be inquired of by you.